markoyakw/learn_german/README.md

 ## Overview 📘

-This project is a work-in-progress app for learning German vocabulary through flashcards.
+This project is a work-in-progress app for learning German vocabulary through flashcards and interactive features like listening, completing AI-generated exercises and translating from and to native language.

+Most flashcard apps fall short because memorizing a word isn’t enough—it takes around six interactions in different contexts to truly make it part of active speech.
+This app will go beyond simple flashcard memorization.
+Interactive features will ensure diverse engagement with vocabulary, learnt from cards, turning passive knowledge into active use.

 Built with the latest features of **Next.js 14**, it aims to combine effective language-learning techniques with AI-driven functionalities to help users build and reinforce their German vocabulary.

 ### 🌟 Planned Features